Suitable Seating Requirements for California Employees

 What Kind of Seating is “Suitable”?

 No legal authorities have yet provided guidance on what defines the “suitable seating” referenced in the wage orders.
-What type of seating is suitable seating will likely depend on the workplace.
-Typically, a stool, a chair, or a bench that could support an average person will likely satisfy the seating requirement.
+What counts as suitable seating will likely depend on the workplace.
+Typically, a stool, a chair, or a bench that can support an average person will likely satisfy the seating requirement.

 Penalties for Violating California’s Suitable Seating Law